 The Prince of Wales is the Queen's eldest son and first in line to the throne.
 On 29 July 1981 he married Lady Diana Spencer, who became the Princess of Wales.
 The couple had two sons, William and Harry.
 They later separated and their marriage was dissolved in 1996.
-On 31 August 1997 the Princess was killed in a car crash in Paris.
+On 31 August 1997, the Princess was killed in a car crash in Paris.
 Prince Charles married Camilla Parker Bowles on 9 April 2005.
 As heir to the throne, his main duties are to support the Queen in her royal commitments.

-Prince George of Cambridge, was born at 16:24BST on Monday 22 July, 2013, at St Mary's hospital in west London.
+Prince George of Cambridge was born on 22 July 2013 at St Mary's hospital in London.
 Prince William was present for the birth of his son, who weighed 8lb 6oz (3.8kg).
 He is due to start primary school in September 2017.
 Prince George is third in line to the throne, after his father and grandfather.
-His full name, George Alexander Louis, was announced two days after his birth.

-The Duchess of Cambridge gave birth to their second child, a baby girl, at 08:34 BST (07:34 GMT) on 2 May 2015 at St Mary's Hospital in London.
-The Duke of Cambridge was present for the birth of the 8lbs 3oz (3.7kg) baby.
+The Duchess of Cambridge gave birth to her second child, a baby girl on 2 May 2015, again at St Mary's hospital.
+The Duke of Cambridge was present for the birth of the 8lb 3oz (3.7kg) baby.
 The duke and duchess named her Charlotte Elizabeth Diana.
 She is fourth in line to the throne and is known as Her Royal Highness Princess Charlotte of Cambridge.

-Prince Harry trained at the Royal Military Academy Sandhurst and went on to become a Lieutenant in the British Army, serving as a helicopter pilot.
-He has been a Counsellor of State since his 21st birthday, standing in for The Queen on official duties.
+Prince Harry trained at the Royal Military Academy Sandhurst and went on to become a lieutenant in the Army, serving as a helicopter pilot.
+He has been a Counsellor of State since his 21st birthday, standing in for the Queen on official duties.
 During his 10 years in the Armed Forces, Capt Wales, as he became known, saw active service in Afghanistan twice, in 2012 to 2013 as an Apache helicopter co-pilot and gunner.
 He left the Army in 2015 and now focuses on charitable work, including conservation in Africa and organising the Invictus Games for injured members of the armed forces.

 Prince Andrew was the third child of the Queen and Duke of Edinburgh - but the first to be born to a reigning monarch for 103 years.
-He was created the Duke of York on his marriage to Sarah Ferguson, who became Duchess of York.
-They had two daughters - Beatrice was born in 1988 and Eugenie in 1990.
-In March 1992 it was announced that the duke and duchess were to separate and they divorced in 1996.
+He was created the Duke of York on his marriage to Sarah Ferguson, who became Duchess of York, in 1986.
+They had two daughters - Beatrice, in 1988, and Eugenie, in 1990.
+In March 1992 it was announced the duke and duchess were to separate.
+They divorced in 1996.
 The duke served for 22 years in the Royal Navy and saw active service in the Falklands War in 1982.
 In addition to royal engagements, he served as a special trade representative for the government until 2011.

 Princess Beatrice is the elder daughter of Prince Andrew and Sarah, Duchess of York.
 Her full title is Her Royal Highness Princess Beatrice of York.
 She has no official surname, but uses the name York.
 If she marries, she will retain her royal title, but will have the option of taking her husband's surname.

 Princess Eugenie is the younger daughter of Prince Andrew and Sarah, Duchess of York.
 Her full title is Her Royal Highness Princess Eugenie of York.
 Like her sister Princess Beatrice, she has no official surname, but uses "York."
 She is due to marry her long-term boyfriend Jack Brooksbank in October.
-She will retain her royal title, but will have the option of taking her husband's surname.
+She will retain her royal title and will have the option of taking her husband's surname.

 The Princess Royal is the Queen's second child and only daughter.
 She was given the title Princess Royal in June 1987.
-Princess Anne has married twice; her first husband Captain Mark Phillips is the father of her two children, Peter and Zara, while her second husband is Vice-Admiral Timothy Laurence.
+Princess Anne has married twice; her first husband Capt Mark Phillips is the father of her two children, Peter and Zara, while her second is Vice-Adm Timothy Laurence.
 The princess was the first royal to use the surname Mountbatten-Windsor in an official document, in the marriage register after her wedding to Capt Phillips.
 She competed in equestrian events for Great Britain in the 1976 Montreal Olympics and is involved with a number of charities, including Save the Children, of which she has been president since 1970.

 Peter Phillips is the eldest of the Queen's grandchildren.
-He married Canadian Autumn Kelly in 2008 and together they have two daughters, Savannah, born in 2010 and Isla, born in 2012.
+He married Canadian Autumn Kelly in 2008 and together they have two daughters, Savannah, born in 2010, and Isla, born in 2012.
 The children of the Princess Royal do not have royal titles, as they are descended from the female line.
-Mark Phillips refused the offer of an earldom when he married Princess Anne so their children do not have any courtesy titles.
+Mark Phillips refused the offer of an earldom when he married so their children do not have courtesy titles.

-Savannah, born in 2010, is the eldest daughter of Peter and Autumn Phillips and the Queen's first great-grandchild.
+Savannah, born in 2010, is the elder daughter of Peter and Autumn Phillips and the Queen's first great-grandchild.

 Isla, born in 2012, is the second daughter of Peter and Autumn Phillips.

-The Queen's granddaughter Zara Tindall gave birth in January 2014 to a baby girl weighing 7lbs 12oz.
+The Queen's granddaughter Zara Tindall gave birth in January 2014 to a baby girl weighing 7lb 12oz (3.5kg).